x41v3r/notebook/Basic Knowledge/Principles of Computer Organization.md

 #### 1.3.1 early von Neumann machine structure

 ![](./pics/principles_of_computer_organization/early_von_neumann_machine_structure.png)
+Characteristics of von Neumann machines:
+* Consisting of 5 major components.
+* Instructions and data are stored equally in main memory and can be accessed by address.
+* Instructions and data are represented in binary.
+* Instructions consist of opcode and address code.
+* Stored program.
+* Centered around the arithmetic unit.

 #### 1.3.2 modern computer architecture

 ![](./pics/principles_of_computer_organization/modern_computer_structure.png)
+The modern computer is memory centric.

+$CPU = Controller + Calculator$
+$Mainframe = CPU + Memory$

 ### 1.4 The Hierarchical Structure of Computer Systems